All Episodes

 You come out of some store with the kid, right?

-And, you know, you're in the car and they take out a little candy bar and they start munching on it.
+And, and, you know, you're in the car and they take out a little candy bar and they start munching on it.

-And then you say, wait, you just took that?
+And then you say, Wait, you just took that?

 Yeah.